 - Recommended steroids are betamethasone, hydrocortisone, prednisolone, dexamethasone and flumetasone.

 - Risk of secondary fungal infection or allergy increases when courses are prolonged: contact sensitivity from topical drops is most commonly due to antibiotics (especially aminoglycosides) or preservatives.

-- If there is extensive swelling of the auditory canal, consider inserting an ear wick (may require ENT referral).
+- If there is extensive swelling of the auditory canal, consider inserting an ear wick (may require ENT referral for assistance with aural toilet).
 It should be impregnated with antibiotic-steroid combination and is inserted into the auditory canal.
 It is sometimes soaked in an astringent such as aluminium acetate or steroid to reduce oedema of the ear canal:

 - Insertion usually requires referral.

 - The ear wick should be changed at least every two or three days.

 - If packing is not used, patients with a swollen ear canal should insert drops whilst lying on the other side with the affected ear up, maintaining this position for 10 minutes afterwards.

 - Peroxide drops have been a recommended 'home remedy' for swimmer's ear in the past.
 They dissolve wax and are acidifying and bactericidal.
 They have a preventative role but no published evidence could be found for peroxide drops as a treatment for active infection.

 - There has been some interest in tacrolimus as a topical treatment in chronic refractory otitis externa.